subashini7/prasanna_web/content/biography.md

 Prasanna's work has been recognized by the University of Colorado Outstanding PhD Award, U.S. EB-1 Extraordinary Ability Classification, Optica Outstanding Paper Award, SPIE Science & Engineering Award, CPIA awards and the GCT Coimbatore Gold Medal.

 Prasanna is generally in the San Francisco Bay Area and not many things fascinate him as much as hearing ideas over email.
-Say hello at pras@prashub.com
+Say hello at pras@prashub.com when you stumble on your next idea!